RudimentaryChef/FRED_NLP/README.md

     Important Resource: [https://cookbook.openai.com/examples/how_to_handle_rate_limits](url)

     Open-AI API fine tuning problems: [https://medium.com/@abhishekmazumdar94/fine-tuning-an-open-ai-model-dc78e6ad5a07 ](url)
     THIS HAS BEEN DEEMED AS FEASIBLE.
 However it is time-consuming and I will get back to this after I have a viable first product.
 I have managed to generate augmented data.

+    This method has been successfully implemented on a smaller scale.

 - Sprint 5 Ongoing, Use an LLM for text categorization

   Important Resources: [https://towardsdatascience.com/choosing-the-right-language-model-for-your-nlp-use-case-1288ef3c4929](url)

+  SUCCESS WITH BERT!

                        [ https://www.youtube.com/watch?v=IzbjGaYQB-U&ab_channel=PritishMishra](url)